macder/wfv/docs/quick-guide.md

-WFV takes in an array of arguments to create the object you will interact with.
+WFV takes an array of arguments that define the rules and messages for a form.

-This array will contain 2 arrays - rules, and messages.

 Typically, this is defined in a themes `functions.php`, but it can be anywhere.

+Call `wfv_create( 'my_form', $form_array )` to get an instance of `FormComposite` as described by the array of arguments.

+The `FormComposite` encapsulates all the parts and features of the API.
+It will do a lot of work for you :)

 ---

 ### **Define Validation Rules**
-The rules array defines the validation rule(s) for each field
+The [rules](/guide/rules/) array defines the validation rule(s) for each field
 ~~~~{.php}
 <?php